noahwgriffith/noerjp/content/posts/start-here.md

 > I can't understand anything yet.
 How am I supposed to get anything out of watching a TV show?

 That's why you should start by learning vocabularly.
 But more importantly, even if you understand exactly 0%, your brain will still be getting used to the sounds.
-Most languages you try to learn will have sounds that don't exist in your target language.
+Most languages you try to learn will have sounds that don't exist in your native language.
 You have to start getting used to them.

 Give it a shot.
 After your first few episodes of TV you will find yourself saying "wait, I think I've heard that before."